 I could tell they were disappointed.

-“D’you wanna wraparound window?” the Comfort Inn clerk asked.
+“D’you wanna wraparound window?” the Comfort Inn clerk in Denver asked.
 I nodded enthusiastically.
 Whatever that was, it had to be an improvement on the airport hotel where I’d spent the previous night.
-The term became clear as soon as I entered my room, which was on a corner with glass forming two of its four sides.
+The term became clear as soon as I entered my room, which was on a corner with glass-forming two of its four sides.
 Obvious, really.